Archery at the 2023 Pan American Games

-Archery competitions at the 2023 Pan American Games in Santiago, Chile will be held between November 1 and 5, 2023 at the Archery Center in Peñalolén.
+Archery competitions at the 2023 Pan American Games in Santiago, Chile were held between November 1 and 5, 2023 at the Archery Center in Peñalolén.

-The highest ranked athlete in each individual recurve event (that has not yet qualified) will earn a quota spot for their country at the 2024 Summer Olympics in Paris, France along with the top mixed recurve team.
+The highest ranked athlete in each individual recurve event (that had not yet qualified) earned a quota spot for their country at the 2024 Summer Olympics in Paris, France along with the top mixed recurve team.

 Qualification

-A total of 98 archers will qualify to compete at the games (49 per gender).
-A country may enter a maximum of ten archers (five per gender).
+A total of 98 archers qualified to compete at the games (49 per gender).
+A country could enter a maximum of ten archers (five per gender).
 As host nation, Chile qualified eight athletes automatically (3 for the men’s and women's recurve event each, 1 for the men’s and women’s compound event each).
-Four qualification tournaments will be used to determine the 66 qualifiers in recurve and 32 in compound.
+Four qualification tournaments were used to determine the 66 qualifiers in recurve and 32 in compound.

 Participating nations

 A total of 17 countries qualified archers.